Richard R. Wright: Civil rights leader

-Richard Wright wrote a landmark letter to President Harry Truman describing the horrible mistreatment of Isaac Woodard, a Black veteran who was severely beaten by white policemen.
-They also gouged his eyes out.
-As a result of this letter and advocacy by the NAACP about the case, President Truman asked his Attorney General Tom Clark to investigate.
+Richard Wright wrote a landmark letter to President Harry Truman describing the horrible mistreatment of Isaac Woodard, a black veteran who had been severely beaten and had his eyes gouged out by white policemen.
+As a result of this letter and advocacy by the NAACP about the case, President Truman asked his Attorney General, Tom Clark, to investigate.
 Clark brought a federal case against the police and sheriff who abused Woodard, but the all-white jury acquitted them.
-(Note: Georgia had passed an amendment in 1908 that essentially disenfranchised black voters; this absence from the voter rolls also resulted in their being excluded from juries.)
+Georgia had passed an amendment in 1908 that essentially disenfranchised black voters; this absence from the voter rolls also resulted in their exclusion from juries.

-Wright and others, including White liberals, were outraged and advocated for a federal civil rights commission.
-Agreeing with this, Truman formed a Committee on Civil Rights.
-It made far-reaching and prescient recommendations, including that there should be a permanent Civil Rights division of the Justice Department and that the entire Executive branch of the federal government should be desegregated.
-Some agencies had established segregation in their facilities in the early 20th century under President Woodrow Wilson, who was influenced by his own background in the South and Southern members of his cabinet.
-The military was still segregated, although Blacks and other minorities had been arguing since World War I to end this, especially during World War II.
+Wright and others, including white liberals, were outraged, and they advocated for a federal civil-rights commission.
+Agreeing with this, Truman formed a committee on civil rights.
+It made far-reaching and prescient recommendations, including that there should be a permanent civil rights division in the Justice Department and that the entire executive branch of the federal government should be desegregated.
+Some agencies had established segregation in their facilities in the early 20th century under President Woodrow Wilson, who was influenced by his own background in the South and by Southern members of his cabinet.
+The military was still segregated, although blacks and other minorities had been arguing since World War I to end this, especially during World War II.

-As a result, Truman was the President who ordered desegregation of all branches of the military.
-The US military has remained desegregated ever since.
+As a result, Truman ordered the desegregation of all branches of the military.
+The U.S. military has remained desegregated ever since.

 Family legacy

-In June 1898, his son Richard R. Wright Jr. received the first baccalaureate degree awarded by Georgia State Industrial College.
+In June 1898, Wright's son Richard R. Wright Jr. received the first baccalaureate degree awarded by Georgia State Industrial College.
 Wright Jr. was the first African American to earn a Ph.D. from the University of Pennsylvania, having studied in the new field of sociology.
 He became a professor and later president of Wilberforce University in Ohio.
-He also was a minister in the African Methodist Episcopal Church, the first independent black denomination in the US.
+He also was a minister in the African Methodist Episcopal Church, the first independent black denomination in the United States.
 Wright Jr. became a bishop in the AME Church.

 One of Richard Jr's daughters, Dr. Ruth Wright Hayre, also earned a Ph.D. at the University of Pennsylvania.
 They were the first African-American father and daughter to do so.
 Dr. Ruth Wright Hayre became the first full-time African-American teacher in the Philadelphia public-school system.
 She rose to become an administrator and high-school principal.
 After being elected to the Philadelphia Board of Education, she served as its first female president.

 At the age of 80, she established the "Tell Them We Are Rising" program, promising to pay college tuition for 116 sixth-graders in two poor North Philadelphia schools if they completed high school.
 Her story was chronicled in her book Tell Them We Are Rising: A Memoir of Faith in Education, published in 1997, the year before she died.